-A first layout was given to the building in the early 14th century by the then owner Betto Stefani, a Pisan wool merchant.
-Dating from the same period are the dark grey paintings that are still visible on some of the walls.
-The preciousness of the fur-like decoration was meant to attest to the wealth of its owner.
-After Lanfranchi's 16th-century remodelling – an operation which crowned a brilliant ecclesiastical career and testified to the economic power of its promoter – later owners did not substantially change the appearance of the palace.
-The 19th century saw the building of the large well in the centre of the palace.
-Today the Palazzo Lanfranchi has been returned to the city as an exhibition venue which offers its visitors the opportunity to admire one of the most interesting historical palaces in Pisa.
+A first layout was given to the building in the early fourteenth century by the then owner Betto Stefani, a Pisan wool merchant.
+Dating from the same period are the dark grey paintings that are still visible on some of the palazzo walls: a decoration which, in its fur-like aspect, was meant to attest to the wealth of its owner.
+After Lanfranchi's sixteenth-century remodelling – an operation which crowned a brilliant ecclesiastical career and testified to the economic power of its prime mover – later owners did not substantially change the palazzo’s appearance.